 #7 You Get Access to Fantastic Resources

-Not only are the panel speakers & lecturers brilliant and incredibly knowledgable scholars in their field but the program also incorporates other educators with “boots on the ground” experience in incorporating teaching about religion in a school setting.
+Not only are the panel speakers & lecturers brilliant and incredibly knowledgeable scholars in their field but the program also incorporates other educators with “boots on the ground” experience in incorporating teaching about religion in a school setting.
 They really help to take all the ambitious goals and make them doable in the classroom.

-In addition to the knowledgable personnel involved in the program, you also get access to Burke Library, one of the largest theological libraries in America and a reading card at Colombia’s library.
+In addition to the knowledgeable personnel involved in the program, you also get access to Burke Library, one of the largest theological libraries in America and a reading card at Colombia’s library.
 These resources were helpful in completing my lesson plan (see #6 for more details on that).

 #8 Your Own Teaching Gets Invigorated

 I walked away from this program so excited to start teaching again!
 While most Professional Development leaves me feeling overwhelmed, I had the opposite feeling here.
 I was armed with knowledge, bursting with good ideas, and ready to tackle a new program.
 There is no better feeling than this when starting a new school and new subjects!